 We operate every day of the year, weather permitting, except December 25th and January 1st.

-Please feel free to contact us as your travel date nears for the most current departure schedule.
+Please contact us as your travel date nears for the most current departure schedule and frequency.

 Every bus has at least one tour guide on board.
 These official City Sightseeing Toronto guides are fun, friendly, and informative.
 They will animate the sights and attractions along the route and are more than happy to give you advice on how to make the most of your stay in our city.

 Audio recordings in Cantonese, Mandarin, Spanish, Portuguese, German, French, Italian and Russian are available for download when you purchase tickets online.
 The audio recordings are in mp3 file format and can be downloaded to your own portable mp3 player for personal use.

 The harbour and islands cruise is offered seasonally if weather permits and is subject to the captain’s discretion.
 City Tour tickets purchased after the boat tour season has ended will still include the free harbour cruise ticket which can be used when the boat resumes operation the following spring.